The Neck Hammock

 For my master's thesis I explored a field of design which has strong originas from my graduate school KTH in Sweden.
 Somaesthetic Design is a holistic framework for designing and evaluating aesthetic experiences.
 By aesthetics, I mean a core principle that defines an interaction’s qualities.
 This framework makes use of the “soma”, i.e. the body, emotions, and interactions we feel with the world around us.
 I decided that the sensation I wanted to explore was rocking.
 I believed rocking meant something different to me as a dancer, than someone else as a parent.
 Could I communicate my understanding of rocking to another person?

-After 22 first-person Feldenkrais-inspired investigative sessions, and 3 prototypes, I was successful in recreating my version of rocking.
+After 22 first-person Feldenkrais-inspired investigative sessions, and 3 prototypes, I was

 This project is near and dear to my heart.
 Designing on something so relaxing and pleasant to use was such a delight.
 Unfortunately, I did this project during the start of the COVID-19 pandemic, and so my access to materials were heavily limited.
 I would have liked to try stronger air pumps, different materials, and 3D printing an interface.